 The ability of the Company to use the NOL could be limited under section 382 of the Code in the event of an "ownership change" of the Company.
 In general, an "ownership change" of the Company would occur on any day if one or more 5% shareholders of the Company have increased their aggregate respective percentage point stock ownership (by value) in the Company by more than 50%.
 A "5% shareholder" is a person who owns directly or by attribution more than 5% of the stock of the Company.
 The percentage point increase in ownership of a 5% shareholder on any day is the excess of the shareholder's percentage point ownership on such day over the lowest percentage point ownership of the shareholder during the previous three years.
 In the event of an "ownership change," the Company would be allowed to use a limited amount of the NOL arising prior to the ownership change for each taxable year thereafter.
 The annual amount available for use, in general, would be limited to the product of (i) a percentage approximating the rate of return on tax-exempt obligations and (ii) the aggregate value of the equity of the Company on the date of the ownership change.
 The amount of any annual limitation that is not utilized in any year may be carried forward to the following year.
-The actual rules for determining whether an ownership change of the Company has occurred under section 382 and the impact on the ability of the Company to use the NOL are much more complex than the foregoing summary would indicate.
+The actual rules for determining whether an ownership change of the Company to use the NOL are much more complex than the foregoing summary would indicate.